Open Gromov-Witten invariants and superpotentials for semi-Fano toric surfaces: Landau-Ginzburg models as mirrors for toric manifolds

 \end{defn} It was shown in \cite{FOOO} that the number $n_\beta$ is independent of the perturbations used to define the virtual fundamental cycle and hence the above indeed defines an invariant.
 One should view the invariant $n_\beta\in\rat$ as the virtual number of holomorphic stable disks representing the class $\beta$ such that their boundaries pass through a fixed generic point in $\mathbf{T}$.

 Let us consider the situation where $X=X_\Sigma$ is semi-Fano, i.e. with nef anti-canonical line bundle.
-By the classification result of Cho-Oh \cite{CO}, a class $\beta\in\pi_2(X,\mathbf{T})$ represented by a holomorphic stable disk must be of the form $\beta=\beta'+\alpha$, where $\beta'$ is disk class represented by several embedded holomorphic disks and $\alpha\in H_2(X)$ is represented by a rational curve.
-The Maslov index of $\beta'$ is $2k$ where $k$ is the number of disk components, and the first Chern number $c_1(\alpha):=\int_\alpha c_1(X)$ of $\alpha$ must be non-negative since $X$ is semi-Fano.
+By the classification result of Cho-Oh \cite{CO}, a class $\beta\in\pi_2(X,\mathbf{T})$ represented by a stable disk must be of the form $\beta=\beta'+\alpha$, where $\beta'$ is a disk class represented by sum of holomorphic disks and $\alpha\in H_2(X)$ is represented by sum of rational curves.
+The Maslov index of $\beta'$ is $2k$ where $k$ is the intersection number of $\beta'$ with the toric anti-canonical divisor, and the first Chern number $c_1(\alpha):=\int_\alpha c_1(X)$ of $\alpha$ must be non-negative since $X$ is semi-Fano.
 This shows that any holomorphic stable disk with Maslov index two must be of the form $\beta_i+\alpha$ where $\beta_i$ is a basic disk class and $\alpha\in H_2(X)$ is an effective curve class with first Chern number $c_1(\alpha)=0$.